PriceTT/chat-assistant/README.md

 * Error handling
 * Saving of conversations locally
 * Switching between gpt-3.5-turbo and other models during a conversation.
+* Get clipboard to work for bot response

 ## Running locally